luebbe/homie-node-collection/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://travis-ci.org/luebbe/homie-node-collection.svg?branch=master)](https://travis-ci.org/luebbe/homie-node-collection)

 Collection of nodes and examples for Homie.
-The nodes are designed as independend classes, so they can work standalone.
+The nodes are designed as independent classes, so they can work standalone.
 For instance you can easily wire up a firmware for a Sonoff Relay by combining a ButtonNode with a RelayNode.

 The software is based on [Homie (v2.0)](https://github.com/marvinroger/homie-esp8266) and is developed using [PlatformIO](https://github.com/platformio)